Photo of The Urchins courtesy of Choi+Shine Architects.

 We are seeking gifts from individuals, foundations and corporations to bring Lace, not Lace to fruition.
 If you would like to discuss how you can assist us in this effort, please contact Donna Huron, Individual Giving Advancement Officer at extension 111 or Marjorie Frankel Nathanson, Executive Director at extension 114.
 Thank you for your support.

-Image credit top: Jin Choi + Thomas Shine, The Urchins.
+Image credit top: Choi+Shine Architects, The Urchins.

 Pierre Fouché, The Judgment of Paris (after Wtewael) II, 2015 Bobbin lace and macrame in polyester braid, 79 inches x 32 inches.
 Courtesy of the artist.